talwrii/gh-views/README.md

 gh-views talwrii/plugin-repl
 ```

-Todays data is not not included when you run the above command as it could change.
-To include today's (partial) data include `--fetch`
+Today's data is not not included when you run the above command as it is liabel to change, and so cannot be written to a file.
+To include today's (partial) data include `--fetch`.
+The data is then fetched anew each run.

-To show all the repositories for which stats are collected you can run:
+To show all the repositories for which stats are collected, you can run:
 ```
 gh-views
 ```

-To display all statistics you can run:
+To display all statistics you, can run:
 ```
 gh-views --all
 ```

-To update all stats for tracked repositories (those for which you have collected statistics), you can run:
+To update all stats for tracked repositories (those for which you have already collected statistics), you can run:
 ```
 gh-views --fetch
 ```

-You can output statistics in data format using the `--json` flag
+You can output statistics in data format using the `--json` flag:
 ```
 gh-views talwrii/plugin-repl --json
 ```

-You may wish to run this periodically for example using a [systemd timer](https://www.freedesktop.org/software/systemd/man/latest/systemd.timer.html) or [cron job](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/), to ensure that all data is collected.
+You may wish to run `gh-view` periodically, for example by using a [systemd timer](https://www.freedesktop.org/software/systemd/man/latest/systemd.timer.html) or [cron job](https://kubernetes.io/docs/concepts/workloads/controllers/cron-jobs/), to ensure that all data is collected.

-to output a complete timeseries of statistics in [JSONL](https://www.atatus.com/glossary/jsonl/) format for each day you can run:
+To output a complete timeseries of statistics in [JSONL](https://www.atatus.com/glossary/jsonl/) format for each day you can run:
 ```
 gh-views talwrii/plugin-repl --timeseries
 ```

-Note that it there are e.g. no downloads for a day keys are *missing* from the timeseries rather than zeros.
+Note that if there are e.g. no downloads for a day keys are *missing* from the timeseries rather than zeros.

 # Missing features
 I have not tested this on mac or windows.
 The code for storing fetched may need different paths: patches for this will be quickly merged.